DanMorriss/nialls-barbershop/README.md

 - Setting up email confirmation was causing an SMTPAuthenticationError.
 I needed to setup a special password that works with Django.
 - The CreateBooking class wasn't working.
 There was type in the form_class attribute.
 It was set to from_class.
 - The custom 400, 403 and 500 pages were not showing up on deployment.
 Once I removed the {% trans %} block inside the html template they worked.
+- The DeleteBookingView was not sending a confirmation email to the user.
+I needed to put the code in the delete method not the form_valid method.

 ## Deployment